 No preparation whatsoever is required before your Ultherapy procedure, although your practitioner may recommend that comfort measures such as over-the-counter or prescribed medication be taken prior to treatment.

 During your procedure

 After cleansing the skin and identifying the specific areas to be treated, an ultrasound gel is applied and the smooth handpiece is placed upon your skin.
 The focused ultrasound energy bypasses the surface of your skin and is delivered to pre-planned depths within the tissue below to stimulate collagen growth.

 Comfort levels vary from patient to patient and can depend on the area treated as well.
 Your practitioner will discuss options for making the experience as pleasant as possible.
 The sensation you experience is associated with the focused ultrasound energy as it is deposited below the surface of the skin.
 It is noticeable just while the energy is being delivered and patients typically leave comfortable and excited about the benefits to come.

 After your procedure

 You are able to return to your normal activities right away, and there are no special measures you need to take.
 Your skin may appear flushed immediately after the ultrasound treatment, but any redness should disappear within a few hours.
-It is not uncommon to experience slight swelling for a few days, or tingling/tenderness to the touch for a few weeks following the procedure, but these are mild and temporary in nature.
+It is not uncommon to experience slight swelling, or tingling/tenderness to the touch following the procedure, but these are mild and temporary in nature.
 There is the possibility for other less common post-procedural effects, such as temporary small areas of bruising or numbness, and other rare effects which your physician will review with you.